RWS/studio-api-docs/apiconcepts/translationmemory/controlling_the_plugin_user_interface.md

 Display the Plug-in Info
 -----
-The [GetDisplayInfo](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderWinFormsUI.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderWinFormsUI_GetDisplayInfo_System_Uri_System_String_) is used to display information such as the plug-in name, icon, etc. in the user interface of <Var:ProductName>.
+The [GetDisplayInfo](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProviderWinFormsUI.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProviderWinFormsUI_GetDisplayInfo_System_Uri_System_String_) is used to display information such as the plug-in name, icon, etc. in the user interface of Var:ProductName.
 This information is stored in the resources file (see [The Resources File](the_resources_file.md)).
 Within this method we first create a [TranslationProviderDisplayInfo](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderDisplayInfo.yml) object, and then set the various properties, i.e. plug-in display name, the tooltip text, and the translation provider icon.
 This information will then be shown in the application as illustrated below:

 <img style="display:block; " src="images/PluginResourcesInAction.jpg"/>

-The [SearchResultImage](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderDisplayInfo.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderDisplayInfo_SearchResultImage) property sets the image that is shown in the **Translation Results** or **Concordance** window of <Var:ProductName>, which helps users ascertain more quickly by which provider a translation solution has been suggested (see screenshot below):
+The [SearchResultImage](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderDisplayInfo.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderDisplayInfo_SearchResultImage) property sets the image that is shown in the **Translation Results** or **Concordance** window of Var:ProductName, which helps users ascertain more quickly by which provider a translation solution has been suggested (see screenshot below):

 <img style="display:block; " src="images/PngForShowingResults.jpg"/>